-3. We sum up the obtained values (X) for individual respondent by individual pages and divide with the number of pages he visited.
+3. We sum up the obtained values (X) for the individual respondent by individual pages and divide by the number of pages he visited.

 - Value 1 means that the respondent’s time on the individual page of the survey is above the median value;

 - The respondent's time approaching the value 0 indicates the respondent with the response time below the median value.

 In the case of too quick units, there is a certain risk that the observed units represent a worse quality of data (sufficiency strategy).